-IMPORTANT NOTE Due to the changing COVID-19 situation, opening hours are subject to change and events subject to rescheduling or cancellation.
-Please check the website links in the description for the latest information.
+COVID-19 Opening hours and events are subject to change.
+Please check the website links in the description for the latest info.

 The Maspalomas Dunes are sand dunes located on the south coast of the island of Gran Canaria.
 There is no particular focal point for cruising, but you'll find many people sunbathing and waiting in the bushy areas.
 Get there by entering the dunes using the path next to the Riu Palace in Playa del Ingles, then just follow the trail of guys to wherever you feel like laying your towel.
 Cruising anytime between sunrise and sunset - be careful not to get stuck there after dark.